Arithmetic purity of the Hardy-Littlewood property and geometric sieve for affine quadrics: Abstract

 \section{Abstract}

 We establish the Hardy-Littlewood property (\emph{à la Borovoi-Rudnick}) for Zariski open subsets in affine quadrics of the form $q(x_1,\cdots,x_n)=m$, where $q$ is a non-degenerate integral quadratic form in $n\geqslant 3$ variables and $m$ is a non-zero integer.
-This gives asymptotic formulas for the density of integral points taking coprime polynomial values, which is a quantitative version of the arithmetic purity of strong approximation off infinity for affine quadrics, a property that has been established in our previous work on semisimple simply connected groups and their homogeneous spaces.
+This gives asymptotic formulas for the density of integral points taking coprime polynomial values, which is a quantitative version of the arithmetic purity of strong approximation property off infinity for affine quadrics.